Education for Sustainable Development in Higher Education

 Each participant will develop a so-called Change project during the course.
 The Change project is based on an already existing course, study programme or a future teaching experience.
 The idea is to change the content to better integrate the ESD.
 The planning and implementation of the Change project will be the main outcome of the course.
 All the participants will have support of a critical friend and peer reviews via the e-platform Moodle and during the workshops.

 Cycle 1.
 E-learning on Moodle.
 Introduction to sustainability and ESD.
-Preliminary planning of the Change project (1 month).
+Preliminary planning of the Change project (1 month, 0.5 ECTS).

 Cycle 2.
 Workshop I with focus on SDG, ESD methodology and Design Thinking.
-Presentation of the plans and further development of the Change project.
+Presentation of the plans and further development of the Change project (2-3 days in September/October, 1.5 ECTS).

 Cycle 3.
 Development of the Change project at the home university.
 Preparation for presentation of the project (including implementation plan, teaching and learning methods).
-(Oct–Feb).
+(October–February, 2 ECTS).

 Cycle 4.
 Workshop II with focus on critical reflection.
 Presentation, reporting and peer learning together with the course.
 Discussion how to take the Change project forward.
-(3 days in February/March).
+(2 days in February/March, 1.5 ECTS).

 Cycle 5.
 Post course work in implementation of the Change project at the home university.
 Possibility to publish the project reports on the BUP website and/or in a scientific journal.